two weeks • July 6 – 20, 2024

 The official language at YAHS is English.
 Students are not required to be fully fluent in English, however they must be able to communicate basic needs to the instructors and counselors in English.
 A basic understanding of musical terms in English is also necessary.
 YAHS can provide some translation assistance during the application process, however once at YAHS students should be prepared to experience minimal or no translation assistance.
 Whenever possible, students will be assigned roommates with similar language skills.

 Details about airport transportation will be provided soon.
 We recommend a flight arriving into the Philadelphia airport.

 YAHS will provide an escort for students traveling alone.

 Students traveling with a parent or guardian

-If you are an international student traveling with a parent or guardian, you will be responsible for your own transportation from the Columbus Airport to Kenyon College.
+If you are an international student traveling with a parent or guardian, you will be responsible for your own transportation to Washington College.
 Dormitory housing at YAHS is available for students only, however there are many nearby lodging options for parents.